WJPZ-FM

-WJPZ-FM (89.1 FM) – branded as Z89 – is a radio station in Syracuse, New York.
-It broadcasts on 89.1 MHz with an effective radiated power of 1,000 watts and can be heard throughout Syracuse, the rest of Onondaga County, and beyond to the north and east.
-WJPZ primarily programs a Top 40 (CHR) radio format.
+WJPZ-FM (89.1 FM) – branded Z89 – is a radio station in Syracuse, New York.
+It broadcasts on 89.1 MHz with an effective radiated power of 1,000 watts, and can be heard throughout Syracuse.
+WJPZ primarily programs a contemporary hit radio (CHR) format.
 A notable amount of airtime during the academic year is devoted to sports talk and live play-by-play coverage of select local sporting events.

 Ownership

 Although operated by students, it is an independent organization which is incorporated and licensed by the Federal Communications Commission (FCC) as WJPZ Radio, Inc and leases studio and transmitter facilities on Syracuse University property.
 WJPZ broadcasts 14 hours of sports talk radio and provides game broadcasts for Central New York high school football, Syracuse Orange women's basketball, and Syracuse women's lacrosse.